 The emotional connection wasn’t there anymore.
 We were so unhappy.
 As a man, our separation deeply wounded my pride.

 Soon enough after the separation, I found myself calling chat line phone numbers to see how I fare with other women.
 I was seeking for validation that I still have it or if I was still worth something as a man.

 Whenever I felt alone, I would call the chat lines and chat with women on the phone.
 Flirting became my diversion.
 It somehow boosted my male ego knowing that a lot of women find pleasure in talking to me.
 But it didn’t last long.

 That’s when I decided to make a fresh start and go to Sarreguemines to rediscover myself again.

-How to Solve Problems in a Relationship
+How to Solve a Relationship Break-Up

 “Love means giving up your pride and making certain sacrifices.”
 This is what I have learned from a middle-aged couple whom I met in Sarreguemines during a guided tour.
 They once drifted apart but had somehow found their way back to each other.

 If I knew then what I know now, things might have been different.
 But then again, life usually hits us hard when we least expect it.
 The best that we could do is to learn how to cope up and to just keep moving forward.